Canongate Kirk News

 Our weekly Sunday service is livestreamed at 10.30am.
 Click on the picture below to watch.

-Watch previous services on our You Tube channel.
+Watch previous services on our You Tube channel

 Monthly Evening Service

-Join us on the last Sunday of each month at 7pm here at Canongate Kirk for our monthly united evening service with St Giles’ when we are joined by a quartet of singers in the gallery.
+Join us on the last Sunday of each month here at Canongate Kirk for our monthly united evening service with St Giles’ when we are joined by a quartet of singers in the gallery.

 All welcome!